Ilior coliving

 Ponders End Youth Centre

-Led by our creative director Nikos Georgopoulos, who also heads up the graphics team at PTE, the concept for the tiled lower-half of the façade was to illustrate the range of activities offered inside in a way that would culturally resonate with the new community.
-The tile-based mural represents sport figures like tennis players, dancers, drummers and boxers as well as aspirational typographic messages.
+Marlon Tate partnered with London-based Pollard Thomas Edwards architects to redefine how a Youth Centre club should look like today.
+We took inspiration from early 80s and 90s arcade video games (considered by many the exact opposite of a Youth Social Club) and created pixel-inspired supergraphics with coloured tiles for the lower-half of the building’s façade.
+The concept was to illustrate the range of activities offered inside in a way that would culturally resonate with the new youth community.
+The tile-based mural represents human figures achieving something worth capturing like tennis players, dancers, drummers and boxers as well as aspirational typographic messages.

 Dress for Out Time